vitotai/BrewPiLess/doc/PressureMonitor.md

 ![Pressure Settings](image/pressure-setting.jpg?raw=true)

 ## Pressure Reading
-The pressure transducers supported is something like this: [Pressure Transducer](http://www.auberins.com/index.php?main_page=product_info&cPath=38&products_id=311).
+The pressure transducers supported are something like this: [Pressure Transducer](http://www.auberins.com/index.php?main_page=product_info&cPath=38&products_id=311).
 Using other types might be possible, but the output should be linear voltage.

 BPL uses the ADC pin, A0, to read the voltage from pressure transducer and converts the reading into pressure.
 ADC of ESP8266 reads voltage from 0-1.0V, and there are resistors on D1 mini, and NodeMcu, to make ADC input range 0-3.3v.
 A resistor might be needed to extend the range 0-5v.
 The resistors and the specification of the pressure transducer together determine the parameters used to convert A0 reading to pressure, in PSI.
-The formula is
+The formula used is

 PSI=(A0_Reading - b) * a

-Take the pressure transducer I used for example, it
+Take the pressure transducer that I have for example,
 output: 0.5 - 4.5v linear
 maximum pressure: 80psi (4.5v)

-There the output is
+The output:

 | pressure | voltage | A0 reading |
 | ------- | ----- | ----- |